-The RED/GREEN LED on the end of the boom echoes the LEDs D2 and D# (red/green).
+The RED/GREEN LED on the end of the sensor head mirrors the LEDs D2 and D3 (red/green).
 It gives an immediate indication of the target position.
 Red means the loop is out of the control range.
 Green indicates the target is within the set control range.
 On systems built 9/19 or later, the NEAR out of range condition occurs, the LED will blink RED on and off.